 Canada and the United Arab Emirates (UAE) have a broad and deep relationship focused principally on building prosperity for both our societies, strengthening regional and global security, contributing to economic and social development in third countries, including empowering women and girls and deepening people to people ties.
 Canada is represented in the UAE at our Embassy in Abu Dhabi and Consulate General in Dubai.
-The UAE is represented at its embassy in Ottawa.
+The UAE is represented by its embassy in Ottawa.

-Partners and organizations
+Partnerships and organizations

 To develop effective responses to today’s most pressing global challenges, Canada and the United Arab Emirates work closely in multilateral fora, such as:

 - United Nations (UN)

 - United Nations Educational, Scientific and Cultural Organization (UNESCO)